ccie9658/lada/README.md

 A local AI assistant workflow that mimics agent-style development setups using Ollama and open-source LLMs, allowing for structured, iterative, agent-guided software development.

+## Architecture Summary

+LADA is designed with a modular architecture to ensure scalability and maintainability:

+- **CLI Interface** (`lada.py`): Main entry point, built using Typer and Rich for a user-friendly command-line experience.
+- **Core Modules**:
+  - **Models**: Interfaces with local LLMs (using Ollama) and optional cloud models for AI processing.
+  - **Session Management**: Handles state persistence to maintain context across interactions.
+  - **Prompts**: Stores and manages prompt templates for various modes (chat, plan, code).
+  - **Utilities**: Suppports ancillary functions and helpers.

 ## Overview

 LADA provides a terminal-based interface for AI-assisted development with three main modes: